carlonicolo/introsde-2015-assignment-1/README.md

 4. [**IV - [Extra features]**](https://github.com/carlonicolo/introsde-2015-assignment-1/blob/master/README.md#iv---extra-features)

 5. **Appendix**
-    1 Screenshot of all target available by ant
+    1. Screenshot of all target available, for this project, by my ant build.xml

 ---

-This is the first assignment for the "Introduction to service design and engineering" course.
+This is the first assignment for the "Introduction to Service Design and Engineering" course.
 The assignment is divided in two parts:

 1. The first part based on the knowledge and use of **XML**, **XPATH** and the techniques performed with the Java language to explore and retrieve information from an XML file.These contents are treated in the [LAB03](https://sites.google.com/a/unitn.it/introsde_2015-16/lab-sessions/lab-session-3).